brycie-boy/The_Cosmos/☁️ Nebula.md

 - **☁️ Nebula**

-	 When the chaos of the supernova subsides, and gravity has condensed all the annotations into [[☀️ Main-Sequence Note]]s, then the inbox note process is complete, and the inbox note recieves certified nebula status.
+	 When the chaos of the supernova subsides, and gravity has condensed all the atomized annotations into [[☀️ Main-Sequence Note]]s, then the inbox note process is complete, and the inbox note recieves certified nebula status.
 Before i do this, i double check all of my [[⛅️ Proto Note]]s along side their relative inbox clusters to see if i want to add any futher details.

 ___